-- Letter of Confirmation of Interest and Availability using the template provided in Annex II. - Personal CV, indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references. - Technical proposal, including a) a brief description of why the individual considers him/herself as the most suitable for the assignment; and b) a methodology, on how they will approach and complete the assignment. - Financial proposal, as per template provided in Annex II.
+- Letter of Confirmation of Interest and Availability using the template provided in Annex II. - Personal CV, indicating all past experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references. - Technical proposal, including a) a brief description of why the individual considers him/herself as the most suitable for the assignment; and b) her/his understanding of this evaluation including key risks and mitigations to complete the assignment. - Financial proposal, as per template provided in Annex II.